 Tap the Additional Settings, which will allow you to change or add some settings on your phone, such as; Fixed Dialing Numbers, Auto redial, Call Waiting, Call Barring, Auto Area Code, Call Forwarding and Caller ID.
 Once you are done adding or changing some settings, simply go back or press the Home button, as these additions and changes will be saved automatically.

 How many calls can be merged at one time?

-For huge groups like this for conference calls, you may want to just opt for other solutions, such as using Go To Meeting or setting up conference calls with Arkadin.
-These are far more reliable and you are guaranteed of a clearer line.
-These are also usually free or they allow free trial for a certain period of time.
+For Conference Calls with large numbers like this, you may want to opt for other solutions, such as using Go To Meeting or setting up conference calls with Arkadin.
+These are far more reliable and you are guaranteed a clearer line.
+These are also usually free or they allow a free trial for a certain period of time.

 If you have problems with any of the steps in this article, please ask a question for more help, or post in the comments section below.